QNapi/qnapi/README.md

 #### Binary prerequisities

-QNapi depends on these binary dependencies:
+QNapi requires these binary dependencies:

 * p7zip (7z, 7za) - to unpack subtitles, which are commonly compressed with 7zip
 * libmediainfo - to retrieve movie info such as dimensions, duration and frame rate